 For more information, please watch this video about the MUD Program.

-To accommodate part-time students, courses can be taken in independent 3 and 6-hr increments, but full-time attendance is required for the final summer semester, including the 5-week travel immersion experience.
+A part-time track is also designed to accommodate working professionals.
+Courses can be taken in 3-credit and 6-credit increments, but full-time attendance is required for the final summer sessions.

 Please visit the SoA Graduate Admissions page for more information about the application requirements and process.